 West adds that Multiverse, as a proven leader in apprenticeship delivery, guided the company on best practices and lessons learned from prior clients, enabling Verizon to deliver an exceptional apprenticeship.
 “I also met with many other talent leaders from peer companies, including AON, Accenture, Amazon, JPMorgan Chase, Peloton, and more, to learn about programs they’ve launched or piloted to ensure that we had market comparators for success,” he says.

 Once the 21 developers-in-training were hired, each was assigned a one-on-one Multiverse coach as well as a Verizon peer mentor “to ensure that they have all the tools and resources that they need to be successful,” says West.
-Work projects for the Java developer apprentices include building dashboards for tracking metrics used by C-level executives and working on Verizon’s internal end-to-end software tests.
+Work projects for developers on the Java apprenticeship include building dashboards for tracking metrics used by C-level executives and working on Verizon’s internal end-to-end software tests.

 With apprentices spread across departments, it was essential to “rally the troops around what we were trying to accomplish,” West adds.
 This included cross-functional groups to map out timelines, align on projects, and assign a host manager to ensure a positive onboarding experience.
 “It took a village to really get this program off the ground.”